|

 until the

-Purchase of 1803, although the land on the eastern side of the Mississippi
+Purchase' of 1803, although the land on the eastern side of the Mississippi

 1859 |

-On 14 February 1859, Oregon joins the Union as the thirty-third state (the
+On 14 February 1859, Oregon joins the union as the thirty-third state.
+The

-first explorers had been
+first explorers here had been the

 Spanish

-in the late seventeenth century and
+in the late seventeenth century, with

 1861 |